Sharpness: Club Profile

 Sharpness Travel Information – Distance: 132 miles

 This is quite a strange trip to be making; taking you right to the banks of the River Severn in rural Gloucestershire.
-And it’s looking like the best way to do this by car is to go cross country; going south on the A1(M) from Stevenage and then taking the M25 for the M40.
+And the best way to do this by car is to go cross country; heading south on the A1(M) from Stevenage and then taking the M25 for the M40.

-Jump on the M40 and keep on this until Junction 8.
+Jump on the M40 until Junction 8.
 From here, take the A40 and stay on it for a good while; turning left onto the A436 as you approach Andoversford.
 After more than four miles, you’ll come to a double roundabout.
 Follow the signs to stay with the A436.

 You’ll come to a roundabout on which The Air Balloon sits.
 Here, take the second exit for the A417 down the hill.
-Go on for 3.3 miles, at which point come off for the M5 towards Bristol.
-You’ll be on the M5 for just under 10 miles; exiting at Junction 13 for the A419 (Stroud).
+Go on for 3.3 miles, at which point exit for the M5 towards Bristol.
+You’ll be on the M5 for just under 10 miles; exiting at Junction 13 for the A419.

 Take the third exit at the roundabout and then go left onto the A38 at the next roundabout.
 Go over the next roundabout in 3.4 miles and stay on the A38.
 Just after you pass Berkeley Heath Motors on your right, there will be a right turn onto the B4066.
 Turn here.

-This one is in the sticks, we’re afraid.
+This one is in the sticks.
 Want to go by train?
-There isn’t a station anywhere near.
+Well, there isn’t a station anywhere near.
 Unless you count Lydney.
-But that’s on the wrong side of the river.
+But that’s on the wrong side of the Severn.